 Lisa Smith Molinari’s sense of humor is her super power as a navy wife, mom, and writer.
-Lisa writes a weekly humor column and is the author of The Meat and Potatoes of Life: My True Lit Com, a funny memoir about motherhood and marriage, which comes out May 1, 2020.
+Lisa writes a weekly humor column and is the author of The Meat and Potatoes of Life: My True Lit Com, a funny memoir about motherhood and marriage.

 “The world is complicated,” Lisa says, “Raising kids and keeping a marriage intact is about as easy as juggling wolverines.
 Handling the stresses and complication of family life with humor has always been my best coping strategy.”